tkiat/my-writings-public/blog/rational-worldview/philosophy/why-philosophy-important.md

-# Why is Philosophy Very Important in Life?
+# Why Is Philosophy Very Important in Life?

 A today robot is not a sentient being so they don't have problems doing whatsoever assigned to it.
 They don't need a philosophy or else you just waste its RAM and storage.